 guardian and the criminal justice or juvenile court system as

-expelled from school for a period of not less than one calendar
+shall be expelled from school for a period of not less than one

-year.
-The director of schools shall have the authority to modify
+calendar year.
+The director of schools shall have the

 In addition to the above listed items, other prohibited items